plancksecurity/iOS-planckForiOS/README.md

 hg clone https://cacert.pep-security.ch/dev/repos/pEp_for_iOS/
 ```

-Note that netpgp includes a static openssl, and pEpEngine a static libcurl.
+Note that pEpEngine includes a static libcurl.
 For
 rebuilding see the respective scripts.
 But you should not have to do that for iOS.

 ### UI Tests